StephenWetzel/pi-client/README.md

 ## Intro
 The idea behind this project is to control devices by physically wiring them to Raspberry Pis.
 This client is designed to subscribe to a [websocket API](https://github.com/StephenWetzel/pi-controller) I built, and respond to events that are broadcast by it.

-My current use case is a Raspberry Pi Zero W with pin 11 wired up to the base of a transistor that shorts a normally open push button switch, thus turning it on.
+My current use case is a Raspberry Pi Zero W with pin 11 wired up to the base of a transistor that shorts a normally open push button switch, thus turning something on.

 ## Notes
 I'm using [this gem](https://github.com/NullVoxPopuli/action_cable_client) for websockets clients.
 It works well, but doesn't seem to support reconnecting when a connection is lost.
-My work around for this is to write the timestamp from each ping to a file.
-I then have a separate bash script (check_ping.sh) with runs every minute via cron and checks for the age of the last ping.
-If it's old it'll kill this process and relaunch.
-Not terrible elegant, but it works well, and makes the client rather robust.
+My workaround for this is to write the timestamp from each ping to a file (they come every 3 seconds).
+I then have a separate bash script (check_ping.sh) which runs every minute via cron and checks for the age of the last ping.
+If the ping is old it'll kill this process and relaunch.
+Not terribly elegant, but it works well, and makes the client rather robust.
 Lastly, I set the Pi to restart every night at 3am via cron.

 I launch the ruby script on boot via @reboot cron.
 The check_ping.sh will also start it up, but there will be a longer delay.